Codephenomenon/wasteland-terminal/README.md

 ## License

 This project is available under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments